Advanced Topics

 If you want the builders to use caches, you likely want to set the

-option builders-use-substitutes
+option builders-use-substitutes in

-your local nix.conf
+your local nix.conf.

 To build only on remote builders and disable building on the local

-machine, you can use the option --max-jobs 0
+machine, you can use the option --max-jobs 0.

 Tuning Cores and Jobs